3 Billboards In Baltimore: How One Woman Is Trying To Find Her Sister's Killer

 "It really inspired me," she told NPR's Lulu Garcia-Navarro on Weekend Edition.
 "Hopefully, something's going to come up, because I mean, it's definitely been like a lot of ups and downs."

-Carrieri recalled that when heard about her sister's death, she went into numb shock.
+Carrieri recalled that when she heard about her sister's death, she went into numb shock.
 At first, she couldn't even be in a room by herself.
 For years, she couldn't drive into Baltimore or visit her sister's grave.
 She was fearful all the time.
 When her husband went on work trips, she would lock herself in the bedroom with her children — telling the kids that it was a slumber party — because she thought somebody might come after them.

 Over time, her anxiety has faded, replaced by a circling fixation on solving the case.
 According to Carrieri, there is video footage of the murderer driving away, but the images are blurred by the snow from that night, and up to six witnesses may have seen the incident.